-Many ancient cultures focus on the physical and spiritual transitions of life.
-Some cultures created elaborate legends around the stories of rebirth and renewal to reinforce the lessons of these significant benchmarks.
-See how they affect your life.
+Many cultures have myths which focus on the spiritual transitions of life.
+Some religions use stories of rebirth and renewal to reinforce their beliefs.
+These stories affect the culture, see how they affect your life.

 Symbols of Rebirth and Transformation